 I am working my way through the puzzle, putting the pieces in place.
 You will have to read through the previous posts to catch up (if you want to).
 The piece of the puzzle I want to explore next is the cosmic drama that is evident in the Scripture.

-Before I try to answer that question, I want to dive into the evidence of this conflict that we see in the Scripture and look for clues as to why it would be allowed by an all-powerful God.
+Before I try to answer that question, I want to dive into the evidence of this conflict that we see in the Scripture. then I will look for clues as to why that conflict would be allowed by an all-powerful God.

-We see the self-restraint and rules of engagement in the oldest book of the Bible, Job, where Satan raises allegations against Job.
+We see the self-restraint and rules of engagement in the oldest book of the Bible.
+In Job, Satan raises allegations against Job.
 Satan complains that God has protected Job.
 Satan lobbies God to give him more room to bring calamity on Job, and God extends that authority and freedom to Satan, with some limitations.

-This interplay seems to relate to those “rules of engagement”, the parameters God has set in which His ultimate purposes play out.
-It reveals there are boundaries to the opposition to God, and the rules are not arbitrary.
+This interplay seems to relate to those “rules of engagement”, the parameters God has established in which His ultimate purposes play out.
+It reveals there are boundaries to the conflict, and the rules are not arbitrary.

-In Matthew 13:24-30, tells a parable the suggests the cosmic conflict.
-The owner of a filed sowed of good seed in the field, but “the enemy” sowed weeds among the wheat.
-Both the wheat and the tares grew up.
-The owner’s servants offered to pull up the tares, the weeds, but the owner told them no, for fear that wheat would be uprooted with the weeds.
+In Matthew 13:24-30, Jesus tells a parable the suggests the cosmic conflict.
+The owner of a field sowed good seed in the field, but “the enemy” sowed weeds among the wheat.
+Both the wheat and the weeds (tares) grew up.
+The owner’s servants offered to pull up the weeds, but the owner declined to allow them to pull up the weeds for fear that the wheat would be uprooted with the weeds.
 Instead, the owner said, “Let both grow together until the harvest”, at which time the wheat would be gathered, and the weeds would be burned.

-We read in 1 John and Hebrews that Jesus came to destroy the power of the devil.
-Jesus has defeated the devil in the heavenly council, but the conflict continues for a finite time.
+We read in 1 John and Hebrews that Jesus came to destroy the power of Satan.
+Jesus has defeated Satan in the heavenly council, but the conflict continues for a finite time.
 The reason is that God is still allowing choice, allowing people to enter into relationship with Him by their own choice, which is love.
-(See 2 Peter 3:1-9) God’s patience in not putting an end to the current state of affairs and allowing room for more people to some to know Him and to be saved from the ultimate consequence of rejecting God, which is eternal life in enmity to God.
+(See 2 Peter 3:1-9)

 As was suggested in Part 2 of this series, the cosmic conflict is not about power, but character; it’s an epistemic conflict; a conflict over belief.
 The question is: who do you trust?
-Satan slanders God’s character and raises charges against God’s character that can’t be met by sheer force.
+Satan opposes God, slanders God’s character, and raises charges against God’s character that can’t be met by sheer force.
 Honor and character can’t be countered by using power/force.

 The overarching sweep of the Bible reveals that God keeps His word, His promises.
 God maintains His character.
 Because God remains true, He won’t contravene His promises or the terms and conditions He has established.
 He won’t act contrary to His character or contrary to His purpose.